-This means there will be a certain level of investment required to achieve the standards, but with time, patience and effort is totally achievable for most people.
+This means there will be a certain level of investment required to achieve the standards, but with time, patience and effort are totally achievable for most people.
 I believe it’s the sweet spot and gives you enough to aim for and maintain to drive motivation in training.

 Before we begin

 Complete the screen, and work on any weaknesses you find.
 It doesn’t mean you stop strength training but using an integrated approach of mobility, stability and strength like you will find in Unlock Your Movement will work here.

 This also might mean focusing on body composition, if you are carrying extra weight you will notice the effects on movements such as pull-ups.
 Don’t let this dishearten you, use it as a point to find an optimal weight for your version of “strong enough”.

 Most strength standards will be able to be executed with a few kettlebells and a pull-up bar.
 If you lack double kettlebells just use a single kettlebell and get moving.
 Supplementing dumbbells will also work.

-You will also notice a large amount of single leg and split stance work for the lower body, as we build strength we can cover off on weaknesses or asymmetries in the body at the same time giving you the best bang for your buck.
+You will also notice a large amount of single leg and split stance work for the lower body, as we build strength we can cover off weaknesses or asymmetries in the body at the same time giving you the best bang for your buck.